The SQL Server AVG Function calculates the Average of total selected records or rows, and the syntax of it is

 SELECT [FirstName] ,[LastName] ,[YearlyIncome] ,[Education] ,[Occupation] FROM [Customer] WHERE [YearlyIncome] > (SELECT AVG([YearlyIncome]) FROM [Customer])

-From the first Sql Server avg function example you can observe that, Average Yearly Income is 67000.
-So above query will display all the customers from the Customers table whose yearly income is greater than 67000
+From the first example, see that the Average Yearly Income is 67000.
+So above query will display all the customers whose yearly income is greater than 67000